-Our corporate practice is not limited to just the Corporate Entity.
-It would better be characterized as the law of business associations involving corporations, limited liability companies, limited partnership, general partnerships, limited liability partnerships and limited liability limited partnerships.
-This body of law is primarily state law.
-For C corporations, Delaware is the state of choice.
-However, a number of other states have crafted state corporate statutes aimed at mitigating Delaware’s historic dominance.
-With respect to other entities, the state of choice is not as concentrated as it is for C corporations.
+Our corporate practice is not limited to just the Corporate Entity, but also the interactive law of business associations involving corporations, limited liability companies, limited partnership, general partnerships, limited liability partnerships and limited liability limited partnerships.

 With respect to corporations, our representative work includes the formation of both C and S corporations.
 The difference between the two primarily being the number of layers of taxation permitted by the internal revenue code.
 Beyond formation, our firm has representative experience drafting by-laws to govern the day-to-day operations of the corporation, buy-sell agreements between principals and holding organizational meetings necessary to comply with state law requirements for ensuring the proper people have the proper authority and that the governing documents are adopted properly, among other items.